alexjohnives/skyguide/README.md

 -   The user is greeted by a clean design featuring familiar elements including the game logo and a bright colour scheme.

-2. I want the site purpose and use to be immediatly clear, with the emphasis being on getting the information I require.
+2. I want the site purpose and use to be immediately clear, with the emphasis being on getting the information I require.

--   The landing page clearly and consisely details the purpose and use of the site.
+-   The landing page clearly and concisely details the purpose and use of the site.

 3. I want to easily understand the content and find it engaging.